midonet/midonet/docs/build-maven.md

 This section describes additional mvn commands and settings you might want to know about.

+### Scala console

+You can start the scala repl with midonet classes and dependencies on the classpath with

+`$ mvn scala:console -pl subproject`

+If you do not precise a -pl subproject option, the repl will be started and started again for every subproject starting from the jdk-bootstrap.

+Because of a bug in scala 2.9 repl and JLine, after exiting the console started by maven, the terminal will be left in a half-broken state, not displaying any input.
+To restore your terminal, enter "reset" and hit return.

 ### Midonet-api doc generation

 You can generate html docs for the midonet-api subproject with the enunciate